Prof. Belize Lane, Associate Professor, Water Program Head

 NSF Climate Adaptation Science Fellow

-Betsy receieved a BS in Biological and Ecological Engineering from Oregon State University.
-Her interests include natural engineering within river systems and aquatic ecosystem management.
-She is researching the interaction of hydrology, hydraulics, and ecosystem response for improved management of the South Fork Eel River Basin in California.
-She enjoys engaging with others to develop interdisciplinary solutions that address societal andecosystem needs in the face of complex climate and environmental uncertainties.
+Betsy studied the interaction of hydrology, hydraulics, and ecosystem response for improved management of the South Fork Eel River Basin in California.
+She enjoys engaging with others to develop interdisciplinary solutions that address societal and ecosystem needs in the face of complex climate and environmental uncertainties.

 Yesica Leon, MS Civil Engineering, Hydrology